 - Ignoring hydration in cooler climates

-Your body needs fluids even when you do not feel hot or thirsty.
+Every person’s body needs fluids even when they do not feel hot or thirsty.
 Travel hydration helps prevent these mistakes.

 Stay Healthy, Energized, and Comfortable While Traveling